 Includes various measurement details such as Major Axis, Minor Axis, Circumference, Area, Mean, SD and Rotation.
 Also supports interpolation between frames.

 Metadata labels can be used for information that you need to display across all label groups, eg. history, accession number, report information.
+Metadata labels can only be applied by project Admins.

 - Use the API to import information into the notes portion of the label.
 The text will be displayed in the UI.